ladmepaz/GSAMnet/description.md

 pip install groundino-samnet
 ``

-## Version 0.3.5
+## Version 0.4.0

+### Changed:

+Changed: New logic for utilizing the models

-### Chagend
+### Fixed

-Changed: Individual Post-proccesing for predict_dino in single and batch mode.
+Fixed: Error in box and point inputs for SAM2, preparation function added for this.

+Fixes: Errors in using SAM2 for batch processing